 BLACK HISTORY MONTH & DIVERSE BOOK RESOURCES

 Looking for diverse books for the children you love or teach?
 Trying to find books about celebrating racial diversity, cultural diversity, religious diversity, gender diversity, economic diversity...and more?
 We cannot begin to feature them all!
 But here are a few links to get started.
-If you have a diverse book site to suggest for this page, please contact us at rifnova@gmail.com.
+If you have a diverse book site to suggest for this page, please contact us at [email protected].
 We would love to hear from you!

-2022 Coretta Scott King Book Awards
+2024 Coretta Scott King Book Awards

 Black History Month Resources

-• Find a list of 30+ children's books published in 2022 by Beyond the Bookends, a blog for "modern moms who love to read and wish to inspire a love of reading in their children." • Scholastic Parents offers a list of 16 Black History Month books that pay tribute to African-American heroes and thought leaders, culture, and history. • Save the Children has a list of 10 children's books that celebrate Black History Month that it notes "make for excellent reads all year long." • Chicago Parent has prepared a new list of 13 Black History Books for children.
-Some are mini-biographies, some are works of fiction, and some teach about life as a slave or during the Civil Rights Movement through the eyes of youngsters. |
+• The Chicago Public Library celebrates Black History Month with these books for kids about African Americans in the arts and entrepreneurship. • Find a list of 30+ children's books published by Beyond the Bookends, a blog for "modern moms who love to read and wish to inspire a love of reading in their children." • Scholastic Parents offers a list of Black History Month books that pay tribute to African-American heroes and thought leaders, culture, and history. • Save the Children has a list of 19 children's books that celebrate Black History Month that it notes "make for excellent reads all year long." • Chicago Parent has prepared a list of Black History Books for children.
+Some are mini-biographies, some are works of fiction, and some teach about life as a slave or during the Civil Rights Movement through the eyes of youngsters. • Dorian Smith-Garcia, a commerce, health, and parenting writer at Parents offers her picks -- eight books that she reads to her child during Black History Month.
+Find that here. |

 • The DC Public Library has curated several lists of books at all levels for Black History Month.
 Find that here.